Czech Wedding Traditions Complete Guide for Modern Couples

 - Duration: 15-20 minute ceremony

-- Success rate: Recipients marry within 2 years (folk belief)
+- Folk belief: Recipients marry within 2 years

 Modern variations:

-- Combined with bouquet toss (40% of weddings)
+- Combined with bouquet toss at some weddings

 - Video documentation priority moment